Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Introduction

-Simplified versions of the three-species model of \citet{gatenby1996reaction} have been studied, by neglecting the acid species, and directly modelling the effect of resident cell population on the diffusivity of the invading species. \citet{gallay2022propagation} show that travelling wave solutions exist for any wavespeed $c$, while \citet{mascia2024numerical} describe numerical solution methods.
-The stability of travelling wave solutions was considered in \citet{swartwood2025stability}, who show that all travelling waves are stable, regardless of the speed $c$ (this is similar to the Fisher--KPP equation \eqref{eq:fkpp}, where the marginal stability threshold is considered as the relevant wavespeed selection mechanism \citep{van1988front,van2003front}). \citet{colson2021travelling} consider the case where in addition, resident cell species do not recover, and may initially be at less than the carrying capacity.
-In that study, families of travelling wave solutions are constructed in phase space by a shooting algorithm.
+Simplified versions of the three-species model of \citet{gatenby1996reaction} have been studied, by neglecting the acid species, and directly modelling the effect of resident cell population on the diffusivity of the invading species. \citet{gallay2022propagation} and \citet{mascia2024numerical} consider existence of travelling wave solutions for the model

+Formally this model is recovered from \eqref{eqs:gg} by taking the coupling between invading cell population $u$ and acid concentration $h$ to be strong, that is, $\gamma_2 \gg 1$, so that $u \sim h$.
+The stability of travelling wave solutions of this system is considered in \citet{swartwood2025stability}, who show that all travelling waves are stable, regardless of the speed $c$; this is similar to the Fisher--KPP equation \eqref{eq:fkpp}, where the marginal stability threshold is considered as the relevant wavespeed selection mechanism \citep{van1988front,van2003front}.

+\citet{colson2021travelling} consider a version of the reduced model \eqref{eq:mascia} in which the resident cell species does not recover:

+This may be considered the large-$\alpha$ approximation of \eqref{eq:mascia}, identifying $\gamma = \alpha \gamma_1$.
+In this model the initial resident cell population plays an important role, as the initial population may or may not be taken to be the value at which the diffusivity of the invading cell population vanishes ($v=1$, nondimensionally).
+In \citet{colson2021travelling} families of travelling wave solutions are constructed in phase space by a shooting algorithm.
 A minimum wave speed is identified as a function of the resident cell death rate, and the initial resident cell population.

-Recently, \citet{browning2019bayesian} and \citet{el2021travelling} consider another version of a simplified model of tumour growth whereby the two cell species react directly.
-In this model, both the diffusion and the carrying capacity of the invading cells is inhibited by the healthy cell population, and resident cells $v$ do not proliferate, but are only destroyed by the invading species:
+Recently, \citet{browning2019bayesian} and \citet{el2021travelling} consider a similar model to \eqref{eq:colson}, in which both the diffusion and the carrying capacity of the invading cells is inhibited by the healthy cell population: